AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 Wi-Fi/Bluetooth

  - Comes with Intel Dual Band Wireless AC 9560 -> Swapped with BCM94360NG module to enjoy Airplay/Airdrop/continuity features.
 MHF4 extension cable was required as one(main) of the two antenna cables was too short to reach the main antenna port on BCM94360 module.

+ - BCM94360NG speed issue with macOS

+   You will find discussion about this problem from Acidenthera bugtracker #[1532](https://github.com/acidanthera/bugtracker/issues/1532) with possible workaround

+   On Windows, internet speed works fine as it should with link speed up to 866 Mbps.
+However on macOS, speed becomes an issue.
+You'll notice that Tx rate is at 434 Mbps with limited spatial stream to 1 (NSS=1) on cold boot.
+   It seems that only workaround for now is to warm boot from Windows to macOS while having Broadcom Network Adapter driver version [7.35.295.2](https://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom%20802.11n%20Network%20Adapter) (7/19/2015) installed.
+Note that this will only work with this specific version of drive.

 WWAN slot